cgarren/spotifydata/README.md

 * ADD A WAY TO SEARCH BY TRACK DATA!!!
 (If possible)
 * Make numbers in chart easier to read and understand
 * Add a 30 sec preview to track data page using preview_url field
+* Add album art
+* Generally make the page more appealing
 ### Account Stats Page
 * Account Info
 * Top Artists